-Consider the case shown in Figure 3A, in which the cues unambiguously identify the state (c_1 for x_1 , and so on).
-We will first consider decision making when the rules are given and then move onto the standard reinforcement learning problem in which the rules of the task are unknown and the subject must discover how best to behave by trial and error.
+Consider the case of figure 3A in which the cues unambiguously identify the state (c_1 for x_1 , and so on).
+We first consider decision-making when the rules are given, and then move onto the standard reinforcement learning problem in which the rules of the task are unknown, and the subject must discover how best to behave by trial and error.